lehosoda/lehosoda.github.io/README.md

 Hi!
-Welcome to the repository for my personal portfolio!
+Welcome to the repository for my personal portfolio <3

 Check out the live website at https://lehosoda.github.io/

 Template Used: https://ubaimutl.github.io/react-portfolio/